fattard/xFF/README.md

 ## [BytePusher Emulation Status](BytePusher_Status.md) ##
 Special test core based on OISC ByteByteJump Processor.
 It supports full graphics, keyboard and sound.
+I think the sound is not stuttering anymore, would appreciate feedback.
-Sound might be stuttering, it's my first time coding procedural audio.
+It's my first time coding procedural audio.
 <br>
 <br>
 Below is a montage of 4 programs running: